DataDog/orchestrion/_docs/content/docs/dd-trace-go/_index.md

 package tools

-// Imports in this file determine which tracer intergations are enabled in
+// Imports in this file determine which tracer integrations are enabled in
 // orchestrion.
 New integrations can be automatically discovered by running
 // `orchestrion pin` again.
 You can also manually add new imports here to
 // enable additional integrations.
 When doing so, you can run `orchestrion pin`